Maryland Electrician Schools: Career Possibilities After Your Training

 - Zentech Manufacturing Inc.

 The above list provides only a few examples of the many places that you could begin your search for employment.
 You may also want to look at electrical job opportunities with colleges and universities, construction companies, government departments, green energy organizations, medical organizations, mining companies, public schools, and technology organizations.
-And since you are living in a neighboring region of Washington, D.C., you could even go after job opportunities with major organizations like AT&T, Bombardier Aerospace and Transportation, Comcast, and Sprint.
+And since you are living in a neighboring region of Washington, D.C., you could even go after job opportunities with major organizations like AT&T, Bombardier Aerospace, Comcast, and Sprint.

 Prepare Yourself for a World of New and Exciting Opportunities